By Eric Johnson

 Why is this important?

 Many critics of the Bible had been claiming that there many errors had crept into the Bible’s text over hundreds of years.
 In fact, many Mormons who believe in Article 8 (“the Bible is true as far as it is translated correctly”) too often have discounted the Bible for this very reason.
-However, when Dead Sea Scroll text of Isaiah was compared with Aleppo Codex from about AD 900, it was discovered that they are about 95% the same.
+However, when Dead Sea Scroll text of Isaiah was compared with the Aleppo Codex from about AD 900, it was discovered that they are about 95% identical.
 The major change involved accent marks that worked their way into the language over this long period of time.
 In addition, there were some obvious slips of the pen and spelling alterations.
 There were no changes to main doctrines…at all.
 This conclusion stunned textual critics all over the world, as it verified that the careful process of copying scripture really did preserve the biblical text.
 For Christians, knowing that our Old Testaments have undergone so little change over the past 2,000+ years is an incredible discovery!

 Did the Dead Sea Scrolls shed light on any particular biblical text?